ofgulban/cortical-auditory-atlas/resources/CBAplus_steps/README.md

 ## Stage 2: Additional preperation step required for CBA+

 5. Draw anatomical priors on meshes.

+[TODO: put one visual here]

+All the individual anatomical priors are available at: [TODO: insert link to OSF data]

 ## Stage 3: Running CBA+
 Note that each set of hemispheres are run separately.
 Which means that we have repeated this process twice.